-As the Group continues to widen its offering in the growing Health & Wellbeing market, both organically and through acquisitions, it is important to recognise the need for an appropriate strategy to ensure strategic alignment across the Group.
+This risk entails senior management setting the wrong strategy or being unable to execute the right strategy.
+As Westfield continues to widen its offering in the growing Health & Wellbeing market, both organically and through acquisitions, it is important to recognise the need for an appropriate strategy to ensure strategic alignment across the Group.
+There is also a risk that key decisions are made with a short-term view rather than long term at the expense of long-term strategy goals which means that they may not achieved or only partially achieved.

 Key management information is shared with the Board on a monthly basis.
 The Board also regularly meets to review the Group's business planning and strategy development.
 This includes the review of detailed budgets for the next five years and higher level planning for the next six to ten years, including the impact of the strategy on capital and solvency requirements.
+Department functional plans aligning reward with strategy deliverables are reviewed and prioritised as part of the development of the strategic plans, to ensure that the business is focussed on delivering the right projects and prioritising appropriately.
+There is governance from various committees as part of the decision making process including the Investment Committee and the Underwriting Steering Group.
+There is a long-term HR strategy in place to support the delivery of strategic objectives.